ezegriguol/agiletest/Readme.txt

 Requeriments to deploy the app.
-1) GCP Account activate for billing.
+1) GCP Account activated for billing.
 2) Terraform in local machine.

 Google Cloud Platform services used in this app: